btorpey/btorpey.github.io/content/clocks.md

 for the Java benchmark, and that made a big difference -- especially in the timings for System.nanotime, which now agree much more closely with other published benchmarks, specifically the results published in ["Nanotrusting the Nanotime"](<http://shipilev.net/blog/2014/nanotrusting-nanotime/>).
 Thanks, Aleksey!

+### Update #2
+Slyain Archenault pointed out that the omission of unistd.h in SysTime.c caused it to (silently) fall back to using gettimeofday.
+I've updated the code to include the proper header, and also to issue a warning if _POSIX_TIMERS remains undefined.
+Thanks, Sylvain!

 Conclusion
 ----------